-New Legislation Would Encourage Diversity in Alzheimer’s Research
+New Legislation Could Lead to Alzheimer’s Research

 Millions of Americans suffer from Alzheimer’s and other forms of dementia creating financial and emotional stress for many families.
 Research may lead to treatment or even a cure some day in the future.

-3 Min Read May 13th, 2021
+Updated: May 13th, 2021

 Alzheimer's and other forms of dementia are a growing concern for all Americans as longevity increases the number of people suffering from cognitive decline.
 However, much of the research has underrepresented many groups.